Cost Optimization Billing Widgets

 40%

-Expand the cloud monitoring of existing customers by up to
+Expand cloud monitoring of

 53%

-Reduced clicks to create billing visualization by
+Reduced clicks to create billing visualization

 Why it matters